andreasgrv/johnny/README.md

 to this as *UD_FOLDER*, the path to the folder containing the languages).
 This will probably look something like "ud-treebanks-v2.0".

-To train models you can use the default blueprints I used in my dissertation.
+To train models you can use the default blueprints I used, similar to the ones used in my dissertation (For blueprints that use part of speech tags as input you need to checkout v0.0.1).
 Alternatively, if you are in for a thrill, you can override the settings to see what happens.
 The blueprints can be found under the blueprints folder.